Constraint-Generation Policy Optimization (CGPO): Nonlinear Programming for Policy Optimization in Mixed Discrete-Continuous MDPs: Preliminaries

-Branch-and-bound \citep{morrison2016branch} is a powerful search technique for finding optimal solutions to mathematical programs, and is a key component of modern state-of-the-art nonlinear optimization software.
-One advantage of this class of algorithms is the ability to maintain upper and lower bounds on the minimal objective value of any linear or nonlinear MIP (and thus the optimal solution in any branch of the search tree), whose difference is called the \emph{optimality gap}; when this gap is zero, an optimal solution has been found.
-Moreover, some packages such as Gurobi \citep{gurobi2023}, which we use to perform the necessary compilations in CGPO in our experiments, also support a variety of nonlinear mathematical operations via piecewise-linear approximation \citep{castro2015tightening}.
+Branch-and-bound \citep{morrison2016branch} solvers are commonly used to maintain upper and lower bounds on the minimal objective value of any linear or nonlinear MIP, whose difference is the so-called \emph{optimality gap}; when this gap is zero, an optimal solution has been found.
+Moreover, some packages such as Gurobi, which we use to perform the necessary compilations in CGPO in our experiments, also support a variety of nonlinear mathematical operations via piecewise-linear approximation \citep{castro2015tightening}.